Tom MacDonald (rapper)

 Thomas MacDonald (born September 21, 1988) is a Canadian rapper, singer-songwriter, record producer and former professional wrestler.
-He is known for his right-wing lyrics and fanbase.
+He is known for commenting on social and political issues in his songs.
 His music has been characterized as "MAGA rap", a Trumpist subgenre of political hip-hop.

-He first rose to prominence with the release of his 2017 debut single "Dear Rappers".
+He rose to prominence with the release of his 2017 single "Dear Rappers".
 His 2021 single "Fake Woke" marked his first appearance on the Billboard Hot 100.
-His 2024 single, "Facts" (featuring Ben Shapiro), debuted and peaked at number 16 on the Billboard Hot 100 and number 42 on the Canadian Hot 100.
+His 2024 single "Facts" (featuring Ben Shapiro) debuted at number 16 on the Billboard Hot 100 and number 42 on the Canadian Hot 100.